mrchrisneal/DashPad/docs/api/quick-start.md

 }
 ```

-Congratulations!
-Your DashPad-API instance is now running and ready to serve data.
+!!! success "Congratulations!
+Your DashPad-API instance is now running and ready to serve data."

 ## Next Steps